jeffcwolf/facet-manager/README.md

 This OpenRefine extension provides the user the ability to import and export Facets to/from an OpenRefine project, bypassing the (rather limited) Permalink functionality.

 ## Status
 This extension is provided as-is, without any expectation of ongoing maintenance.
 Feel free to fork and modify.
+Only very basic testing has been done.

 ## Installation